Alzheimer's disease and the microbiome Connection

 There is significant evidence that the pathogenesis of several neurodegenerative

-and amyotrophic lateral sclerosis, may involve the generation of reactive oxygen
+diseases, including Alzheimer's disease, Dementia and memory loss may involve the generation of reactive oxygen

 of glutathione homeostasis that may either lead to or result from oxidative stress